ICOS-Carbon-Portal/pylib/docs/modules.md

 The following keywords are available:

 ##### id='STR' | ['STR','STR',...]
-Provide a single id as string, or a list of strings.<br>.
-You can provide either STILT or ICOS id's mixed together.
+Provide a single id as string, or a list of strings.<br>You can provide either STILT or ICOS id's mixed together.

 	stiltstation.find(id=['NOR', 'GAT344'])
 	stiltstation.find(id='KIT030')